 “I don’t know what I can do for him,” SoYa knelt, already feeling across Zemi’s chest for wounds.
 Of course, he would find nothing there, since the wounds that the Arweinydd bore were not physical.
 AsaHi realized it was true, there was probably little that any healer could do for him.

 AsaHi knelt down on Zemi’s other side, placing her hands over top of SoYa’s.
 Her wings unfurled slowly, cupping over the three of them protectively.
 For the first time, the Athrylith stared up, seeing them.
-He was so focused on Zemi, and she was displaying her wings too obviously.
+He was so focused on Zemi, and she wasn't displaying her wings too obviously.
 Until now.

 A shocked sound passed between SoYa’s lips.
 His eyes widened as his mouth fell open in that dumbfounded way he sometimes had.
 For a long time, he just stared, and AsaHi could see her reflection in the clear light of his eyes.